25Ericcheong/go-fundamentals/README.md

 - `context` has a method `Done()` which returns a channel which gets sent a signal when context is "done" or "cancelled".
 - Incoming requests to a server should create a `Context`, and outgoing calls to servers should accept a Context.
 The chain of function calls between them must propogate the Context so that when a Context is cancelled, all Contexts derived from it are also canceled.
 - Context must be passed down to next responsible function in order for cancellation to propagate back up the chain if a cancellation does occur
+- NEVER pass values through `context`.
+It is an untyped map so we do not have type-safety

 ## About Tests